PuertoRicoDayTrips.comSponsored by Coqui's Hideaway - www.CoquisHideaway.com

 If you are a water enthusiast, a trip to La Parguera area might be just what you are looking for during your visit to Puerto Rico.
 Located on the southwest coast of the island, La Parguera boasts about 30 tiny mangrove "islands, islets, keys, cays, cayos, or islotes" just 1 to 5 miles off the shore.

 Once you get to those mangrove cays, you can swim, snorkel, and ride the currents in the crystal-clear, warm water.
-Getting there via kayak with Excursions Ecoboriken was a great experience, that was both fun and educational.
+Getting there via kayak was a great experience, we went with a guide and it was both fun and educational.

 Our Trip